joshmimura/DH-150-Assignment1/README.md

 ## 10: Help and Documentation

 Spotify, again, does the bare minimum when it comes to help and documentation.
 The app has an 'about' section where the user can access terms and conditions, privacy policy, and other official documents.
 However, should the user have a question that falls outside of these guidelines, there is nowhere else to turn.
 There is no FAQ section, no chat box, no customer feedback form, and no 'find out more' tab.
-Without customer support contact information, the user is forced to search for answers on the internet.
+Without any customer support contact information, the user is forced to search for answers on the internet.
 In sum, the lack of troubleshooting guidance and basic assistance outlets makes Spotify weak in the help and documentation category of evaluation.
 I think Spotify can improve in this area by providing a live chat box for questions or a FAQ section.

 Score: 2